cp11203/Chirpy-Web-Application/DESIGN.md

 ## Display Logic Classes / FrontEnd templates
 # The handler functions that are respjsnbile for passing data to htmtl to render on screen

+/// need to add i think for now - feed, post a post, and search

 - in resources/templates , we have .thmtl files, use bootstrap to make them look pretty, need to work on this in future though
     - default.thmtl - this is the page rendered when just url is entered
     - showcookies.thmtl